Mary Pinchot Meyer: Murder and investigation

 On October 12, 1964, Meyer finished a painting, then went for her customary daily walk along the Chesapeake and Ohio Canal towpath in Georgetown.
 Mechanic Henry Wiggins was trying to fix a car on Canal Road and heard a woman cry out, "Someone help me, someone help me."
-Wiggins heard two gunshots and ran to a low wall looking upon the path where he saw "a black man in a light jacket, dark slacks, and a dark cap standing over the body of a white woman."
+Wiggins heard two gunshots and a woman squeal "ouch" and ran to a low wall looking upon the path where he saw "a black man in a light jacket, dark slacks, and a dark cap standing over the body of a white woman."

 Meyer's body had two bullet wounds, one in the left temple and one in the back.
 An FBI forensic expert testified at trial that "dark haloes on the skin around both entry wounds suggested they had been fired at close range, possibly point blank".
 The precision, placement and instantaneous lethality of the wounds suggested to the District of Columbia medical examiner that the killer was highly trained in the use of firearms.

 Approximately forty minutes after the murder, Washington, D.C., police detective John Warner spotted a black man named Ray Crump about a quarter of a mile from the murder scene.
 Crump wasn't running; "He was walking," Detective Warner testified at the murder trial.
 Crump was arrested at 1:15 pm near the murder scene, based on car mechanic Wiggins' statement to police that Crump was the man he had seen standing over the victim's body as well as Crump's inability to give police a coherent explanation for his presence in the area.
 Crump's clothes were wet and there were scratches on his hands.
 Crump gave different stories to police, first claiming he'd entered the canal to recover a lost fishing pole and subsequently claiming he'd fallen into the canal after drinking beer.
 Police later found Crump's jacket and hat in the river, while the fishing pole was discovered in his home.
 The day after the murder, a second witness, Army Lt.
 William L. Mitchell, came forward and told police that when jogging on the towpath the preceding day, he had seen a black man trailing a white woman he believed was Meyer.
 Mitchell's description of the man's clothing was similar to the clothing Crump had been wearing that day.
 On the strength of the statements of these two witnesses, Crump was indicted without a preliminary hearing.
 No gun was ever found, however, and Crump was never linked to any gun of the type used to murder Mary Pinchot Meyer.